SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Scene Graph-Image Contrastive Learning

 \section{Scene Graph-Image Contrastive Learning}

-In this paper, we propose a straightforward and robust contrastive learning framework to connect scene graphs and images (\textbf{GICON}).
-It consists of a scene graph encoder and an image encoder, both of which are built on the Transformer architecture \cite{vaswani2017attention}.
-The overview of our framework is demonstrated in Fig.~\ref{fig:sicon_framework}.
-The input scene graph can be a location-free scene graph (where nodes only represent entity categories) or a location-bound scene graph (where nodes represent entity categories and bounding boxes).
+We propose a novel \textbf{S}cene gra\textbf{P}h-im\textbf{A}ge co\textbf{N}trastive learning framework, \textbf{SPAN}, to measure the similarity between scene graphs and images.
+It consists of a scene graph encoder and an image encoder, both of which are built on the Transformer architecture~\cite{vaswani2017attention}.
+The overview of our framework is demonstrated in~Fig.~\ref{fig:sicon_framework}.
+The input scene graph can be a location-free scene graph (where nodes only represent entity categories) or a location-bounded scene graph (where nodes represent entity categories and bounding boxes).